mikiec84/sdc-headnode/README.md

     images of all services.
 This can take quite some time.
 If this fails, please see the 'Build Prerequisites' and/or 'Debugging' sections below.

-  - open `coal-master-TIMESTAMP-gSHA.vmwarevm`, select Option 2 at the
+  - `open coal-master-TIMESTAMP-gSHA.vmwarevm`, let the boot time out, then work through the interactive installer if you didn't provide an answer file, referring to [this documentation][coal-setup.md]. **Important**: while many answers are arbitrary, the networking questions require specific values for local development.

-    Loader menu, and work through the interactive installer referring to [this documentation][coal-setup.md]. **Important**: while many answers are arbitrary, the networking questions require specific values for local development.
+  - note that the console defaults to `ttyb` a.k.a. `socket.serial1`.
+You can use something like [sercons][https://github.com/jclulow/vmware-sercons] to connect to this.

   - when setup completes, you can access the headnode via ssh: `ssh root@10.99.99.7` using the root password specified during setup.